If-0n/GoreanGen/README.md

 # GoreanGen
-This is a Discord nitro gen that spawns discord nitro gifts really fast it isn't very advanced yet and im planning on adding a code checker
+This is a Discord nitro gen that spawns discord nitro gifts really fast it has a code checker and writes valid codes to a text doc

 Update logs

-1.2
+1.3

 Whats new?

-- All the ui has been moved into the console
+- Updated ui
-- A few performance based things like the app not running sometimes
+- Code checker!
+- To much networking